 The custodial credit risk for exchange traded derivative instruments is made in accordance with custodial credit risk disclosure requirements outlined in Generally Accepted Accounting Principles (GAAP).
-As of December 31, 2020, all of CCCERA's investments are held in CCCERA's name and are not subject to custodial credit risk.
+As of December 31, 2021, all of CCCERA's investments are held in CCCERA's name and are not subject to custodial credit risk.

-Interest Rate Risk
+Interest Rate Risk-Derivatives

 CCCERA's investment in interest rate contracts are highly sensitive to changes in interest rates.
 CCCERA measures interest rate risk using duration with varying maturities of less than three months to more than 10 years.
 The investment maturities for the majority of derivative investments are three months or less.
-The investment maturity of \$49 thousand of investments in derivatives is three to six months.
+The investment maturity of \$141 thousand of investments in derivatives is one to five years and the investment maturity of \$12 thousand of investments in derivatives is three months or less.

-Foreign Currency Risk
+Foreign Currency Risk-Derivatives